Elbasel/weather/README.md

-# boilerplate
+# Weather App

-# Webpack Boilerplate to start a new project
+pracise project for using Promises / Fetch API